Lument Finance Trust (LFT)

 James P. Flynn, Chief Executive Officer

-Mr. Briggs has been the CFO of Lument Finance Trust, LLC (LFT) since January 2020, having previously served as interim CFO from September 2018.
-He concurrently serves as the Chief Accounting Officer of Lument, a division of ORIX Corporation USA.
-Mr. Briggs joined Lument's predecessor, Hunt Real Estate Capital (formerly Centerline Capital Group), in 2009.
-Prior to joining Hunt Real Estate Capital, he was the Director of Finance at MRU Holdings, Inc., a specialty finance company.
-He also spent fifteen years at JPMorgan Chase & Co. and its predecessor companies, holding various accounting and finance positions, including Head of Valuation Control and CFO for Emerging Markets.
+Mr. Briggs has been the CFO of Lument Finance Trust, LLC (LFT) since January 2020, having previously served as interim CFO since September 2018.
+He also acts as the chief accounting officer for Lument, a division of ORIX Corporation USA, which is an affiliate of the manager.
+Mr. Briggs joined Lument's predecessor, Hunt Real Estate Capital, in 2009.
+His prior experience includes serving as the director of finance at MRU Holdings.
+He has 15 years of experience with JP Morgan Chase & Co. and its predecessor companies, holding various accounting and finance roles, including head of valuation control and CFO for emerging markets.

 Greg Calvert, President

 Mr. Calvert was appointed President of Lument Finance Trust in 2025.
-He also serves as Senior Managing Director and Chief Credit Officer of Lument, a division of ORIX USA.
+He concurrently serves as Senior Managing Director and Chief Credit Officer of Lument, a division of ORIX USA.
 In this capacity, he is responsible for overseeing the company's Agency, FHA, and seniors housing and healthcare underwriting teams.
-He directly manages Lument's credit functions, including credit review, approvals, and policy, and is a member of the company's investment committee.
+Mr. Calvert directly manages Lument's credit functions, including credit review, approvals, and credit policy, and is a member of the company's investment committee.

-Mr. Halpern is a Managing Director for Lument Finance Trust, serving as Portfolio Manager.
-He is also a Senior Director and Head of Portfolio Management and Capital Markets for Lument's real estate investment strategies group.
-Before joining Lument, Mr. Halpern was the Chief Investment Officer and Head of Capital Markets at Dwight Securities Management, where he was responsible for creating and managing several funds focused on CRE bridge loans and CMBS investments.
-His prior experience also includes portfolio management roles at Lord Abbett, RBC, and Cello Capital, where he managed portfolios across various MBS and CMBS derivatives.
+Mr. Halpern serves as a Managing Director for Lument Finance Trust, specifically as a portfolio manager.
+He is also a Senior Director and leads portfolio management and capital markets for Lument's real estate investment strategies group.
+Within Lument, he is a member of the management, valuation, and counterparty risk committee.
+Before joining Lument, Mr. Halpern was the chief investment officer and head of capital markets at Dwight Securities Management, where he was responsible for creating and managing several funds focused on commercial real estate bridge loans and commercial mortgage-backed securities investments.

 Stephanie G. Culpepper, Secretary

-Ms. Culpepper serves as the Secretary for Lument Finance Trust.
-She also holds the title of Senior Managing Director and General Counsel at Lument.
+Ms. Culpepper holds the position of Secretary at Lument Finance Trust.
+She is also a Senior Managing Director and General Counsel at Lument.

 AI Analysis | Feedback